This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

-The third step in a reliable, fair, and transparent electoral process is to authenticate voters and thus guarantee them that they will be able to exercise their right to vote in complete security.
+The third step in a reliable, fair, and transparent electoral process is to authenticate voters and thus guarantee them that they will exercise their right to vote in complete security.

 Voting by biometric verification represents a revolution concerning existing voting systems.
-Thanks to a data model developed upstream and robust hardware platforms (voting terminal, etc.), it is now possible to use this system to do one's electoral duty in complete security while reducing the risk of fraud very significantly.
+Thanks to a data model developed upstream and robust hardware platforms (voting terminal, etc.), it is now possible to use this system to do one's electoral duty in complete security while reducing fraud risk very significantly.

 In short: the modernization of authentication methods has numerous benefits:

 - Growth of rate of enrollment at polling stations on election day